chef/chef-web-docs/chef_master/source/analytics.rst

         - Choose a color for the notification.
 Defaults to yellow.
       * - **Notify the room**
         - Optional.
-Choose "yes" if you want HipChat to alert room participants when the room recieves this notification.
+Choose "yes" if you want HipChat to alert room participants when the room receives this notification.
 Otherwise choose "no."

 #.
 Click on **Save**.
 The new notification will be displayed in the **Notifications** list.